asv-soft/asv-drones/README.md

 #### 10.3.1 Encryption

 Sensitive data, both at rest and in transit, should be encrypted.
-Utilize strong encryption algorithms and ensure proper key management.
+Use strong encryption algorithms and ensure proper key management.

 #### 10.3.2 Data Backups